A SIMPLE ACT OF KINDNESS

 He should have said nothing.
 This odd tidbit brought a hush to the grumbling.

-solved the problem handily and he said only one person had
+solved the problem handily and he stated only one person had

 succeeded, I assumed he must be referring to me.
 However, I had no